 The very first things that you should do after a vehicle accident involve ensuring that you and your passengers are not in any further danger.
 That means assessing your injuries and those of your passengers, getting clear of the roadway, and exiting potentially dangerous vehicles.

 Your immediate medical condition should be your first priority, so give yourself a quick physical check for injury.
 Signs of injury to look for include:

 - Inability to move limbs or extremities

 Once you’ve assessed your own condition, check the condition of any passengers.
 If you or a passenger are experiencing any of these symptoms, you should immediately call 9-1-1 and request emergency medical assistance.

 If you need help from a bystander, you should be aware that people who witness an accident often assume that someone else has already called 9-1-1.
-(Sometimes called the "Bystander Effect".)
-To overcome this, you should point directly at them and order them to call 9-1-1.
+(Sometimes called the “Bystander Effect“.)
+To overcome this, you should point directly at them and order them to call the police.
 Be sure that you make eye contact and give commands as authoritatively as possible.

 Get Out of the Road